Needlesslord/Research-Project-Installer/docs/README.md

 #### Why am I using MSI?

+In my particular case, I had to choose with limited options in mind.
+My small scope of project which is only for a research for my university's degree with no revenue from it made me move towards free software.
+In addition my computer and my university's computers run on Windows OS and I had to choose a reliable software to work on it.
+MSI fulfills all the requisits.

+Windows Installer has many built-in functions that will save you time and effort.

  - - - - - - - - - - - - - - - - **TO DO** - - - - - - - - - - - - - - - -